Linear classification methods for multivariate repeated measures data -- a simulation study: Declarations

 \section{Declarations}

-\begin{itemize} \item[] Funding: No funding was received to assist with the preparation of this manuscript. \item[] Conflict of interest: The authors have no competing interests to declare that are relevant to the content of this article. \item[] Ethics approval: Not applicable. \item[] Availability of data and materials: Reference datasets 1 and 2 \citep{Zeldovich2018} are available upon request from the corresponding author.
-Reference dataset 3 \citep{Banks2021} is publicly available from the UK data service through the website \url{https://www.elsa-project.ac.uk/accessing-elsa-data}. \item[] Code availability: Supplementary files containing the \texttt{R} code used for data simulations can be found on Figshare (\url{https://figshare.com/s/104aeb2a870a810f80bd}). \end{itemize}
+\begin{itemize} \item[] Acknowledgments: The authors gratefully acknowledge the resources on the LiCCA HPC cluster of the University of Augsburg, co-funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) \textminus Project-ID 499211671. \item[] Funding: No funding was received to assist with the preparation of this manuscript. \item[] Conflict of interest: The authors have no competing interests to declare that are relevant to the content of this article. \item[] Ethics approval: Not applicable. \item[] Code availability: Supplementary files containing the \texttt{R} code used for data simulations can be found on Figshare (\url{https://figshare.com/s/104aeb2a870a810f80bd}). \end{itemize}